5 Tips for Raising an Emotionally Intelligent Child - Baby Chick

 When children don’t understand what is happening in their body (the physical sensation of an emotion), it can be pretty scary for them.
 They can feel out of control.
 When we give the feeling a name and help give them context as to why the emotion has occurred, they are less likely to become overwhelmed or distressed (cue fewer tantrums!).

 It’s a balancing act to help your child learn to accept a feeling and intercept with coping to help them counteract or support themselves when distressed.
 The aim of coping is not to remove the emotion or avoid it.
 Instead, it is to balance the feeling with something else or reduce the intensity.
-Ensure that your child is owning the discussion when you talk about coping.
+Ensure that your child owns the discussion when you talk about coping.
 Not all coping strategies work for every person.
 They need to have some say or learn how to connect with their needs to support themselves in managing dysregulation.

 So, spend some time with your child to find out: do they need space and quiet to deal with feelings?
 Calming techniques?
 Do they want cuddles and close contact?
 Or do they need to expend some energy?
 Their coping strategies might also differ between different emotions or at different times.
 You can create a picture together with images of coping strategies.
 Or make a list of things (depending on their developmental stage/ability) and have it somewhere visible for them.
-That way, in a moment of intense emotion, you can point out the sheet and access their coping strategies in real time.
+That way, in a moment of intense emotion, you can point out the sheet and access their coping strategies in real-time.
 This is helpful in moments of distress as they are unlikely to have a rational conversation with you about what they need.

-Accept the feeling, but not the behavior.
+Accept the Feeling, but Not the Behavior

 Let them know you accept the feeling but support them to help them understand what a preferred behavior might look like so they have a strategy for next time.
 For instance, “I can see you are so mad you broke your toy.
 It’s not okay to break the toy, but I understand you needed to use your energy and body to get the feelings out.
 Could we squeeze some playdough or rip up some paper together instead?”